-SEOUL, NETRALNEWS.COM – A study reveals that thin people are associated with depression.
+SEOUL, NNC – A study reveals that thin people are associated with depression.
 In addition, lean men and women are more likely to be affected by mental health disorders.

 It is not clear whether underweight is a direct cause of depression or if the sufferer has a reduced appetite and is therefore more susceptible to weight loss.
 The study also found a link between obesity and depression, but only in women.